utk1725/fresh-water/blocks/cpNotes.md

   the same type
   * `Overlapping subproblems`: There exists subproblem of same.
 So here, we should not count soulution for that subproblem again and again.
+* DP problems can be solved in two ways.
+Top-down approach and Bottom-up approach
+* Top-down: Recursion + memozation
+* Bottom-up: